metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _History_

-These two clubs have met five times over the past five seasons.
-The one thing that's evident is that the Saints defensive coaches know how to render Tom Brady and the offense impotent.
-In fact, Dennis Allen's unit seems to perform better with each successive game.
+These two clubs have met five times over the past two seasons.
+And if there's one thing that's been made increasingly evident with each passing game, it's that Dennis Allen and his coaches are damn near masterful reducing Brady and his offense to something pedestrian.

 ***